bowman2001/perplexdoc/content/doc/site/search-with-pagefind/index.md

     name: Search
     parent: siteelem
     pre: search
-categories: [external]
+categories: [site]
 tags: [search]
 weight: 680
 ---

-The theme is prepared to get indexed by {=Pagefind} and offers its UI on a search page.
+The theme is prepared to get indexed by {=Pagefind} for a site-wide search and offers its UI on a separate search page.
 {.p-first}
 <!--more-->

-[Pagefind](https://pagefind.app) is a static search library that scales for large sites and requires no additional hosting.
-The search indices for self-hosting are generated directly from the HTML content.
+[Pagefind](https://pagefind.app) is a static search library that scales for large sites.
+The search indices for **self-hosting** are extracted from the generated HTML content.

-The library is available as a node package (install with `npm i pagefind`).
-The indexer needs to run every time after Hugo has generated the site.
-In the project root run `npx pagefind` with options or a configuration file.
-This call generates the indices and adds a {$pagefind} directory to our site in the {$public} folder.
+The library is available as a node package (install with something like `npm i pagefind`).
+The indexing engine needs to run every time after Hugo has generated the site to be up to date.
+It project root run `npx pagefind` with options or a configuration file.
+This call generates all a new {$pagefind} directory for the site (usually in the {$public} folder).
 This folder contains the indices, the Javascript API, and the user interface.

-The theme template in the folder {$layouts/search} calls this user interface.
+The theme template in the folder {$layouts/search} will call the user interface.